radiantearth/stac-api-spec/extensions/context/README.md

 This extension is intended to augment the core ItemCollection object when the ItemCollection is the result of a search, for example, from calling the `/search` API endpoint.

+**Note**: *This extension is currently scoped to just the [STAC Search](../api-spec.md#stac-search) functionality.
+OGC API has their own way returning `numberMatched` and `numberReturned` at the top level, instead of in a context object.
+We are hoping to [align](https://github.com/opengeospatial/ogcapi-common/issues/82), but until then it is recommended to use STAC Context in the cross-collection `search` endpoint, and follow the OGC API way when implementing OGC API - Features.*

 - [Example](examples/example.json)
 - [JSON Schema](json-schema/schema.json)